KSPModdingLibs/KSPBuildTools/README.md

 ## [install-dependencies](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/install-dependencies/action.yml)

 Uses CKAN to install any dependent mods so that your code can be compiled against them.
+At least one of `dependency-identifiers` or `msbuild-dependency-target` should be specified, or this action won't do anything.

 Inputs:

 * `dependency-identifiers`

+  Optional.
 A list of mod identifiers to install

+* `msbuild-dependency-target`

+  Optional.
+The name of a msbuild target to build in order to install dependencies.
+  If your dependencies are specified in the .csproj file using `CKANIdentifier` and you're using the standard `KSPCommon.targets` file, then you should set this to `CKANInstall`.

 * `ckan-compatible-versions`